MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 We generally recommend using the Evergreen WebView2 Runtime.
 Fixed Version runtime distribution is only recommended for apps that have strict compatibility requirements.
 The Evergreen runtime updates automatically on the client, so that the latest features and security patches are available to your WebView2 app.
 The Evergreen runtime also requires less storage space on the disk than the Fixed Version runtime.

 If you use the Evergreen runtime, before running your WebView2 app, test whether the Evergreen WebView2 Runtime is installed on the client.
-For more information, navigate to [Deploying the Evergreen WebView2 Runtime](../concepts/distribution.md#deploying-the-evergreen-webview2-runtime).
+See [Deploying the Evergreen WebView2 Runtime](../concepts/distribution.md#deploying-the-evergreen-webview2-runtime).

 <!-- ====================================================================== -->